 Impact Explained in Depth

-A complete and detailed guide to the word Impact including meaning, definition, examples, etymology, synonyms, and antonyms.
+A complete, detailed guide to the word Impact including meaning, definition, examples, etymology, synonyms, and antonyms.
+If you’re choosing between close terms like influence and outcome, this page will help you sound precise.

 Meanings of Impact

 ‘Impact’ describes a powerful or noticeable effect that something has.
 It can also refer to the force of one object hitting another.
-The word is used in both physical and metaphorical contexts.
+The word is used in both physical and metaphorical contexts, which is why it appears often in academic writing, reports, and everyday conversations.

 Definition

 Impact is the strong influence or effect something has, or the action of one object forcibly coming into contact with another.
-It signifies importance, consequence, or forceful interaction.
+It signals importance, consequence, or forceful interaction.
+In professional contexts, you’ll often see it connected to measurable results, such as the importance of a decision or the influence of a policy on outcomes.

 Etymology

 Derived from the Latin word impactus, past participle of impingere meaning “to push into or strike against.”
-The term entered English in the early 17th century, first describing physical force and later metaphorical influence.
+The term entered English in the early 17th century, originally describing physical force and later expanding into metaphorical meanings related to strong effects.

 Example Sentences

-• The teacher’s words had a lasting impact on his students.
+- The teacher’s encouragement left a lasting impact on his students.

-• The report analyzed the economic impact of the policy.
+- The report analyzed the economic impact of the new policy on small businesses.

 Impact Synonyms